SkillfulElectro/V2RayCollector/README.md

 # V2RayCollector

-This project automatically fetches V2Ray configurations from Telegram channels at 10:30 and 23:30 in UTC time .
+This project automatically fetches V2Ray configurations from Telegram channels at 10:30 in UTC time .